HoualefAkram/5g-handover-ddqn/readme.md

 This will:
 1. Load base stations from cached tower data
 2. Parse SUMO FCD traces for vehicle positions
-3. Run the handover simulation with 3GPP A3 logic
+3. Run the 3GPP A3 RSRP baseline simulation (if `TEST_A3_RSRP = True`)
+4. Run the DDQN handover simulation (if `TEST_DDQN = True`, requires a trained model at `outputs/final_ddqn_model.pth`)
-4. Log per-UE RSRP/RSRQ metrics to TensorBoard
+5. Log per-UE and system-level metrics (RSRP, RSRQ, handovers, ping-pongs, averages) to TensorBoard
-5. Render an interactive map to `outputs/folium/simulation.html`
+6. Render an interactive map to `outputs/folium/simulation.html`
-6. Auto-launch TensorBoard for metric visualization
+7. Auto-launch TensorBoard for side-by-side comparison of A3 vs DDQN runs

 ### 4. Train DDQN Agent